 Sovereign Harbour to Beachy Head falls under the management of Eastbourne Borough Council.
 Sovereign Harbour is a major marina development extending to the beach edge, within a flood risk area.
 In 2011, a capital scheme was implemented along the frontage at Eastbourne to increase the level of coastal protection.
 The frontage is heavily defended with a concrete seawall, a substantial shingle beach, and timber groynes.
 Beachy Head is an undefended landmark area designated as an Area of Outstanding Natural Beauty (AONB), a Heritage Coast and a SSSI.

-A recent massive rock fall can be seen in the foreground of the image overlooking Beachy Head.
 Little active management is undertaken; there is no development at the cliff top and the gradual but continual loss of material is seen as a natural process that should continue.
 There is some benefit to coastal processes from cliff falls in the area, not from the chalk that temporarily accumulates at the foot of the cliff but more from the flint that is often contained within the chalk.
 The flint lasts longer in the system than chalk as this quickly degrades and dissolves.

 Wealden District Council